 The lack of knowledge of available treatment options, poverty, cultural beliefs and stigma contribute to the treatment gap.
-To clear misconceptions and promote a clearer understanding of epilepsy, National Epilepsy Day is observed on November 17 every year in India.
+To clear misconceptions and promote a clearer understanding of epilepsy, National Epilepsy Day is observed on 17th of November every year in India.

 Characterized by unpredictable seizures that can cause other health problems, epilepsy is a spectrum condition with a wide range of seizure types varying from individual to individual.
 Public perception and misunderstanding of epilepsy causes challenges often worse than the seizures